PayBreak/retailer-integration-guide/_includes/loan_request.md

-## Loan Request
+## PayBreak Checkout

-When a customer decides to pay for a shopping basket using PayBreak, certain information from the basket needs to be sent as POST data in order to start the loan process.
+When a customer decides to pay for a shopping basket using PayBreak, certain information from the basket needs to be sent as POST data in order to start the Checkout process.
 The customer will then go through our application process.
-At the end of our process the customer will have a status (accepted, unsuccessful, etc.) and will, optionally be returned to the return URL set in the Merchant Back Office.
+A the end of our process the customer will have a status (accepted, unsuccessful, etc.) and will, optionally be returned to the return URL set in the Merchant Back Office.
 Future changes to the customers status will be sent via the Notification Service.